agamjot-saini/EasyChef/README.md

 # EASY CHEF
-• Designed and developed a recipe-sharing social media web app in a team of 3.
+• Designed and developed a recipe-sharing social media web app in a team of 3 developers.

 • Used React to develop the front end and Django to develop the back end (with SQLite database).